-Meningococcal disease is a serious bacterial illness.
-Meningitis is an infection of the covering of the brain and the spinal cord.
-It is the leading cause of bacterial meningitis in children ages 2 through 18 years old in the US.
+Meningococcal disease is a serious illness caused by a type of bacteria called Neisseria meningitidis.
+It can lead to meningitis, an infection of the covering of the brain and the spinal cord, and infections of the blood.
+Meningococcal disease can occur without warning–even among healthy people.
+It can spread from person to person through close contact (coughing or sneezing) or lengthy contact, especially among people living in the same household.
 College freshmen living in dormitories are at increased risk of contracting this disease.
-This could be due in part to close living quarters, decreased immunity from poor nutrition or lack of sleep, or from sharing drinks (Please see Meningitis ACYW Vaccine Information Sheet).
+This could be due in part to close living quarters, decreased immunity from poor nutrition or lack of sleep, or from sharing drinks.
+There are at least 12 types of Neisseria meningitidis, called “serogroups.”
+Serogroups A, B, C, W, and Y cause most meningoccal disease.

-Two doses of MCV4 (Meningococcal conjugate vaccine) are recommended between the ages of 11-18: the first dose at age 12, with a booster dose at age 16.
+Two doses of MCV4 (Meningococcal conjugate vaccine) are routinely recommended for adolescents between the ages of 11-18: the first dose at age 12, with a booster dose at age 16.
 If the first dose of MCV4 is given between 13 and 15 years of age, the booster should be given between age 16-18.
 If the first dose of MCV4 is given after the 16th birthday, a booster is not needed.
 Length of immunity is not completely certain, but it is thought to last up to 5 years.
+This vaccine covers the serogroups A,C,W,Y which account for nearly 2/3 of all cases of bacterial meningitis.

-Most insurances cover the MCV4 vaccine.
-However, the vaccine is available at the Student Health Service at the cost of $115.00.
+All residential students at West Liberty University will be required to provide proof of 1 dose of MCV4 vaccine (A,C,Y,W) after their 16th birthday beginning with the Fall 2018 semester.
+The vast majority of adolescents/young adults will already have received this vaccine as part of their routine vaccination schedule.
+However, the vaccine is available at the Student Health Service at a cost of $115.00.
 Please print off the Meningitis Pre Pay Form and send with payment to the address below.
 (Students under age 18 will need to have the Meningitis Under 18 Consent completed and mailed as well.)

 West Liberty University